paritytech/parity-bridges-common/bin/runtime-common/README.md

 `estimate_message_dispatch_and_delivery_fee` returns minimal fee that the submitter needs to pay for sending given message.
 The fee includes: payment for the delivery transaction at the target chain, payment for delivery confirmation transaction on this chain, payment for `Call` dispatch at the target chain and relayer interest.

 `FromBridgedChainMessagesDeliveryProof` holds the lane id and the storage proof of this inbound lane state at the bridged chain.
 This also holds the hash of the target chain header, that was used to generate this storage proof.
-The proof is verified by the `verify_messages_delivery_proof`, which simply checks that the target chain header is finalized (using Substrate Headers Pallet) and then reads the inbound lane state from the proof.
+The proof is verified by the `verify_messages_delivery_proof`, which simply checks that the target chain header is finalized (using Substrate bridge module) and then reads the inbound lane state from the proof.

 `verify_chain_message` function check that the message may be delivered to the bridged chain.
 There are two main checks:
-1) that the message size is less than or equal to the 2/3 of maximal extrinsic size at the target chain.
-We leave 1/3 for signed extras and for the storage proof overhead;
+1) that the message size is less than or equal to the `2/3` of maximal extrinsic size at the target chain.
+We leave `1/3` for signed extras and for the storage proof overhead;
-2) that the message dispatch weight is less than or equal to the 1/2 of maximal normal extrinsic weight at the target chain.
-We leave 1/2 for for the delivery transaction overhead.
+2) that the message dispatch weight is less than or equal to the `1/2` of maximal normal extrinsic weight at the target chain.
+We leave `1/2` for for the delivery transaction overhead.

 ## Helpers for using at the Target Chain